amerkulovic/NewsRoom/README.md

 # NewsRoom
 A vue project using the newsAPI and typescript.
+This app allows you to look up news related articles based upon your user search.